 - Rinn Boutique House: The modern décor of this hotel may not appeal to everyone.
 The rooms are bright and have an industrial-style atmosphere.
 Each room also has a patio, some with views of the city skyline.

-- iSilver Hotel: This hotel is a little closer to the airport and one of the more affordable choices for where to stay in Chiang Mai.
+- iSilver Hotel: This hotel is a little closer to the airport and one of the more affordable choices in this area of Chiang Mai.
 It also has its own swimming pool, garden, and terrace, providing luxury features to help you relax after a long day of sightseeing.

-✔ Recommended area to stay in Chiang Mai for luxury travellers & families
+✔ Recommended neighbourhood to stay in Chiang Mai for luxury travellers & families

 If your Chiang Mai trip includes stops at Doi Suthep National Park and the surrounding area, consider staying in Nimmanhaemin.